Natig Aliyev

 Natiq Aghaami oghlu Aliyev (Natiq Ağaəmi oğlu Əliyev; November 23, 1947 – June 9, 2017) was an Azerbaijani politician.
 He was president of the State Oil Company of Azerbaijan Republic from 1993 to 2004, and Minister of Industry and Energy of Azerbaijan Republic from 2004 until his death in 2017.

 Early life

 Aliyev was born on November 23, 1947, in Baku, Azerbaijan.
 He graduated from secondary school in 1965.
 In 1970, he graduated from Azerbaijan State Oil Academy.
 He has a PhD in Geology-Mineralogy Sciences.
 He started working in the field once he was employed by Xəzərdənizneft state concern in 1970.
 Starting from 1984, Aliyev was appointed the Chief Instructor of Department at the administration of Central Committee of Azerbaijan Communist Party.
-In 1989-1991, he worked as Director of the Economic-Social Issues Department.
+From 1989 to 1991, he worked as Director of the Economic-Social Issues Department.
 In 1992, he appointed the Director of Ipesko representative office in Baku.
 At the same time, he worked as a consultant at SOCAR.